 Federal Pell Grant: A grant program available to undergraduate students pursuing their first bachelor's degree.
-Eligibility is based on need and determined by your EFC listed on your FAFSA.
-Your eligibility will be calculated based on your enrollment at the end of the add/drop period each term.
+Eligibility is based on need and determined by your FAFSA, Student Aid Index (SAI) and Cost of Attendance.
+Your eligibility will be calculated based on your enrollment intensity at the end of the add/drop period each term.
 The amount of your Pell Grant will be reduced if you are not enrolled full-time.
-If your EFC is high, you may not qualify for a Pell Grant if you are enrolled less than full-time.
 Eligibility is limited to 12 full-time semesters.

-Federal Supplemental Educational Opportunity Grant (SEOG): A program available to undergraduates pursuing their first bachelor's degree who are enrolled at least half-time; funding reduced if enrolled less than full-time.
-Priority is given to the neediest students and Federal Pell Grant recipients.
+Federal Supplemental Educational Opportunity

+Grant (SEOG): A program available to undergraduates pursuing their first bachelor's degree; funding reduced if enrolled less than full-time.
+Priority is given to high need students and Federal Pell Grant recipients.